Rose Garden (song)

+In 1971 at the 13th Annual Grammy Awards, the Lynn Anderson version of "Rose Garden" won her the Grammy for Best Country Vocal Performance, Female.

 "Rose Garden" has since been recorded by artists of various styles and musical genres.
-Notable covers include those by k.d.
-Lang in 1985 and Martina McBride in 2005.
-Yet it is Anderson's version that has been considered a country music standard and signature country pop recording.
+Notable covers include those by k.d. lang in 1985 and Martina McBride in 2005, yet Anderson's version has been considered a country music standard and signature country pop recording.
 In recent years, the song has appeared in various music publications.

+In 1999, BMI named "Rose Garden" the 99th-most played song of the 20th century, on American radio and television.

-Background, composition and early versions
+Background, composition, and early versions

 According to South, he drew inspiration for "Rose Garden" from the confidence he obtained as a songwriter.
 In the years before the song's composition, South had collaborated with Bob Dylan and was inspired by his songwriting technique.
 "Before him, there was this idea that you could only use certain words or images in pop songs, but he started putting in words that you’d expect to just find in books and in poetry.
 He opened everything up," he recalled in 1994.
-After working with Dylan, South's writing style shifted and his songs became more successful.
+After working with Dylan, South's writing style shifted, and his songs became more successful.
 His 1965 composition "Down in the Boondocks" became a hit for Billy Joe Royal, as did "Hush" for Deep Purple in 1968.

 Although South recorded his own version, Billy Joe Royal had cut "Rose Garden" first.
 The song first appeared on Royal's 1967 studio album Billy Joe Royal featuring Hush.
 The song and its corresponding album were recorded in July 1967 in Atlanta, Georgia.
 The album was later released in November 1967, but the song was not issued as a single.

 South's version was first released as an album track on his 1968 debut studio release, Introspect.
 It was cut at the Positive Record Production Studio in 1968.
 The session for the song was produced by South himself.
 The album was released on Capitol Records and appeared as the second track on the project.
 Bruce Eder of Allmusic praised "Rose Garden" in his review of Introspect, commenting that South's version was "worth hearing".

 In 1969, American rhythm and blues artist Dobie Gray recorded "Rose Garden".
 Gray's version was the first to be released as a single to mainstream radio.
 "Rose Garden" was released on White Whale Records in 1969.
-The recording was a collaborative production effort among several producers including Brent Maher.
+The recording was a collaborative production effort among several producers, including Brent Maher.
 Gray's version reached low charting positions on the American and Canadian pop music charts following its release.
 In the United States, "Rose Garden" peaked at number 19 on the Billboard Bubbling Under Hot 100 singles chart.
 In Canada, the single peaked at number 89 on the RPM Top Singles list.